 Sadly I hear from women on a daily basis who are struggling to keep their home because they weren’t taught the skills they need to make it happen.

 The good news is…we can learn those skills!
 We don’t have to wallow in our misery in the hall closet eating chocolate.
+I even developed a Home Management e-course specifically to help women learn how to develop a routine that works, whether you stay at home or work outside of it.

 The things we talk about here at Humorous Homemaking aren’t things I’ve made up myself – after all, the Word tells us, “there is nothing new under the sun.”
 They are things I’ve learned by doing, listening, and reading.
 I learned through the example of my mother, and now I’m passing the same information along to my children…and to you, because well – you’re here.